When Leadership Loses Its Mandate

 Importantly, legitimacy is no longer singular.
 A leader may be seen as credible by one group and rejected by another simultaneously.
 Leadership models built on unified followership struggle under this reality.

+One of the defining challenges of the coming decade will therefore be leading without the assurance of universal permission.
 Waiting for complete consensus can become a form of paralysis.
 Acting without legitimacy risks deepening fracture.
 Leaders must navigate this tension knowing that inaction carries consequences of its own.

 Leadership in this environment demands a different orientation.

+Leadership has not disappeared.
 But the conditions under which it operates have changed profoundly.

 The question facing leaders now is not whether they hold authority.
 It is whether they can sustain legitimacy in environments where permission must be continually earned.

+Leadership has not lost its relevance.
 What has changed is the permission to lead.

 The shift from inherited authority to earned legitimacy is not a trend.
 It is structural.
 Those who have felt the weight of this shift already know this intuitively.
 What Sarah Jenkins offers here is language for what you are experiencing—and recognition that the heaviness you feel is not personal inadequacy.
 It is the reality of leading in this new environment.